 kernel /isolinux/vmlinuz initrd /isolinux/initrd.img boot

-isolinux directory was in other partitions of your hard drive, you may need to specify the root path of GRUB using the
+isolinux directory was in other partitions of your hard drive, then you may need to specify the root path for GRUB with the

 The system booted up to the installation image just like I inserted the net-install disk into the CD-ROM.

 HTTP or FTP and then configured the network.

 Next, I chose a mirror site (a self-hosted mirror site will be faster) which host CentOS files.
 The remain steps were the same with an ordinary installation.